tomatolog/manticore/docs/12_sphinxconf_options_reference/data_source_configuration_options/xmlpipefixup_utf8.rst

 conforming UTF-8 encoding.
 For instance, documents with national single-byte encodings could sneak into the stream. libexpat XML parser is fragile, meaning that it will stop processing in such cases.
 UTF8 fixup feature lets you avoid that.
-When fixup is enabled, Sphinx will preprocess the incoming stream before passing it to the XML parser and replace invalid UTF-8 sequences with spaces.
+When fixup is enabled, Manticore will preprocess the incoming stream before passing it to the XML parser and replace invalid UTF-8 sequences with spaces.